Audio-tactile pedestrian facilities

 - traffic volume (and effect on ambient noise)

-- proposed hours of operation
+- proposed level of audio

 - number of crossings required